rajmann/nerdle_myaccount/replit.md

   - **FIXED**: Updated game name text colors to use black in light mode and white in dark mode for better readability
   - **FIXED**: Added dark background (slate-700) to dropdown menus in dark mode
   - **FIXED**: Updated bottom navigation active tab icons to show white in dark mode instead of purple for better visibility
+  - **MOVED**: Dark mode toggle relocated from navigation drawer to dedicated /profile page section
+  - **UPDATED**: All text on profile page now uses black in light mode and white in dark mode for proper contrast

 ### 2025-08-06: Header Redesign to Match Nerdle Website
 - **COMPLETED**: Updated header layout to match nerdlegame.com design